-Purpose Forum's Responsibilities Council's Responsibilities Audience revised pl To collect then be sidraft plan examiner Provide in consultati consultation on the blan led by the Council t comments, which will submitted alongside the n to an independent of for consideration information on how tion has informed the blan in a Consultation Submit relevant documents to the Council including the draft neighbourhood plan and a Consultation Statement.
+Submitting the Plan Purpose Forum's Responsibilities Council's Responsibilities Audience A 6 week consultation on the revised plan led by the Council To collect comments, which will then be submitted alongside the draft plan to an independent examiner for consideration Provide information on how consultation has informed the revised plan in a Consultation Statement Submit relevant documents to the Council including the draft neighbourhood plan and a Consultation Statement.
 Promote the consultation via their website, social media and other contacts.
-As soon as possible following receipt of the proposed plan, the Council must publicise: • the plan proposal • details of where and when the plan proposal may be inspected • details of how to make representations • a statement that any representations may include a request to be notified of the Council's decision • a deadline for the representations The above will be made available on the Council's website, in Brent Civic Centre and the local library where relevant.
+As soon as possible following receipt of the proposed plan, the Council must publicise: the plan proposal details of where and when the plan proposal may be inspected details of how to make representations a statement that any representations may include a request to be notified of the Council's decision a deadline for the representations The above will be made available on the Council's website, in Brent Civic Centre and the local library where relevant.
 Those on the Local Plan Consultation Database and any body referred to in the consultation statement will be informed via email or letter.
 Where appropriate the consultation will be publicised by press release and social media.
-Those who live, work, carry out business in the neighbourhood area, and ward councillors Consultation bodies
+Those who live, work, carry out business in the neighbourhood area, and ward councillors Consultation bodies All other interested parties

-Examination Purpose Forum's Responsibilities Council's Responsibilities Audience • To raise awareness of the examination and allow participation of interested parties Publicise Inspector's report and Council's decision Publicise examination on website Where the Examination includes a hearing session, notify those who commented by email or in writing As soon as possible after making a decision, publicise on the Council's website and make available for inspection at Brent Civic Centre: the examiner's report the Council's decision in light of the report and reasons for it (known as the decision statement) inform those who requested to be notified Those who live, work, carry out business in the neighbourhood area, and ward councillors Consultation bodies
+Examination Purpose Forum's Responsibilities Council's Responsibilities Audience • To raise awareness of the examination and allow participation of interested parties Publicise Inspector's report and Council's decision The Council will send a copy of the plan and associated documents to an appointed inspector for independent examination.
+The Council will then: Publicise examination on website Where the Examination includes a hearing session, notify those who commented by email or in writing As soon as possible after making a decision, publicise on the Council's website and make available for inspection at Brent Civic Centre: the examiner's report the Decision Report in light of the examiners report and reasons for it (known as the decision statement) inform those who requested to be notified Those who live, work, carry out business in the neighbourhood area, and ward councillors Consultation bodies All other interested parties

 Referendum Purpose Forum's Responsibilities Council's Responsibilities Audience • To enable those in the neighbourhood area to vote on the neighbourhood plan.
-If the majority of voters support the plan it can then be adopted by the Council. - • business referendum is also to be held) and make plan available for inspection during the referendum period Those who live, work, carry out business in the neighbourhood area, and ward councillors Consultation bodies Interested parties • Raise awareness of the outcome of the referendum • Publicise the outcome of the referendum via the Council website, press release and social media
+If the majority of voters support the plan it can then be adopted by the Council.
+Raise awareness of the outcome of the referendum publicising documents and information statements for at least 28 working days (56 working days when a business referendum is also to be held) and make plan available for inspection during the referendum period • Publicise the outcome of the referendum via the Those who live, work, carry out business in the neighbourhood area, and ward councillors Consultation bodies All other interested parties